This bears repeating.

 The Facebook Cyclists are Drivers group carries a report of a cyclist who was rear-ended by a motorist who was blinded by the setting sun.
 And, here’s an urban planning issue I bet that you haven’t heard about (unless you have read my Facebook comment on that report).
 The solution to this problem is, well, blindingly clear, but also, completely overlooked.

-Why do street grids have to go north-south and east-west, guaranteeing that the east-west streets will have blinding sun for a week or two, twice a year, early morning and evening peak commute time, and that the south side of those streets will only get sun in the late spring and early summer, early and late in the day?
+Why do street grids have to go north-south and east-west, guaranteeing that the east-west streets will have blinding sun for a week or two, twice a year, early morning and evening peak commute time, and that the south side of those streets will get sun only in the late spring and early summer, early and late in the day?

 If the street grids go northeast-southwest and southwest-northeast, then both sides of every street get sunlight every day of the year, and are more conducive to snow melting and plantings thriving.
 There is never blinding sun along any street (though there can be when turning at intersections — this issue, to be sure, deserves further study).